 Background – You should also check the contractor’s background to see whether they have a history of misconduct.
 In case of an existing violation, the records should be available at the Better Business Bureau or the local court.

-Formal Bid or Estimate – Before signing anything, ask for formal bids or an estimation of the project’s costs.
+Formal Bid or Estimate – Ask for formal bids or estimate the project’s costs before signing anything.
 This way, you can compare different contractors and narrow down your options.
-Besides, you’ll gain a holistic view of the future costs and will better manage your budget.
+Besides, you’ll gain a holistic view of future costs and will better manage your budget.

 Insurance and Permits – It’s wise to find out about your state and city permits and discuss them with your contractor.
-Make sure no laws are violated so that you’ll have nothing to worry about if you get a surprise inspection.
+Ensure no laws are violated so that you’ll have nothing to worry about if you get a surprise inspection.

-Also, make sure that they have an active liability insurance policy for potential damages to the property and workers.
+Also, ensure they have an active liability insurance policy for potential damages to the property and workers.

 Sign a Contract – Writing everything you have discussed and agreed upon in the form of a contract makes it formal.
-Include all the details such as the estimated costs, responsibilities, timeline, and materials.
+Include all the details, including the estimated costs, responsibilities, timeline, and materials.
 Also, include how you’ll resolve disputes.

 Final Thoughts

-Time, money, quality, and safety are four essential factors when deciding to renovate your home.
+When renovating your home, time, money, quality, and safety are four essential factors.
 And a contractor is the only person who can manage them all simultaneously.

 Sources